Haas VF-17

+Season summary

 At the Monaco Grand Prix, the team made a livery change in which the red coloured areas of the car were replaced with a light grey colour.
 This change was made to make the larger driver numbers more visible.
 The team also scored their first ever double points finish in their history at this weekend.
 The team also had another livery change starting from the Belgian Grand Prix, with a more predominantly white front wing combined with a thinner red outline.